FaithAlone.net

 12 And in all that mighty hand, and in all the great terror which Moses shewed in the sight of all Israel.

 Notice, "the prophet like Moses" is specifically described as one who would be "in Israel", "whom the Lord knew face to face", and was mighty in "signs and wonders".
 All of this describes Jesus Christ, and His relationship to the Father (Matthew 11:27, Luke 10:22).
-None of this describes Muhammad, who wasn't in Israel, denied that he was a miracle-worker (Surah 6:37, 10:20, 13:7, 17:59, 29:48-51, etc.), and didn't even claim to speak directly to God, or hear directly from God, but rather an angel.
+None of this describes Muhammad, who was not in Israel, denied that he was a miracle-worker (Surah 6:37, 10:20, 13:7, 17:59, 29:48-51, etc.), and didn't even claim to speak directly to God, or hear directly from God, but rather an angel.

 Finally, this passage should be the last passage in Scripture that a Muslim would ever want to draw attention to, because of the verse that immediately follows it: